Sunday, December 17, 2023

 A Sense Of The World Beyond

-Stories can only ever be a snapshot of the world they belong to and the people who live there and it can be difficult to provide a sense that it exist beyond being a contrivance for the plot to take place in.
+Stories can only ever be a snapshot of the world they belong to and the people who live there as a result it can be difficult to provide a sense that it exist beyond being a contrivance for the plot to take place in.
 The method open to those games which use in-game encyclopedias to combat this shallow feeling is having extra world building or character snippets.
 These are all superfluous to the main narrative and provide information on the greater cultural, technological or geographic considerations those in universe would already be aware of in their day to day lives.
 Putting this into the narrative proper would only cause bloat and pacing issues where everything grinds to a halt for something too mundane to be worth the player’s time.
-However, inside the in-game encyclopedia it is an exciting bonus the player can engage with how and when they want in order to give a much needed sense of place and context to the gripping visual novel.
+However, inside the in-game encyclopedia it is an exciting bonus the player can engage with how and when they want in order to give a much needed sense of place and context to a gripping visual novel.
 Having such a rich background at their fingertips gives people a reason to care about the harm posed by the central threat beyond simply how it effects the main cast.
-It also lends a lightness to encyclopedia through how it provides minor details instead of just complex concepts to make it appear more approachable.
-Take for example fault - StP – LIGHTKRAVTE, this prequel to the main games exists in a very narrow and focused section of the world in order to tell a deeply personal tale.
-As such it does not provide a greater sense of place in its narrative and instead only directly brings up the concepts it needs such as the society the characters live in or the nature of their magic, but nothing beyond what is absolutely necessary.
-The in-game encyclopedia is how LIGHTKRAVTE prevents itself from feeling irrelevant to the main games through the intriguing morsels connecting what happens to future events.
-This lends not only promotes the idea of continuous and connected setting but also legitimises the existence of this prequel in the eyes of the player.
+It also lends a lightness to the encyclopedia through how it provides minor details instead of just complex concepts in order to make it appear more approachable.

 We never see a beare, but here is an entry on one